Zev Buffman: Theater

 Buffman became involved with producing Broadway shows while living in Hollywood, California.
 The first show he produced was Vintage 60, an original musical revue that played at the Brooks Atkinson Theatre in 1960.
-He has worked with James M. Nederlander, The Shubert Organization, and his partner of many years, Elizabeth Taylor.
+He worked with James M. Nederlander, The Shubert Organization, and his partner of many years, Elizabeth Taylor.

 He brought Taylor to her Broadway debut in The Little Foxes.
-Later, he brought Elizabeth and Richard Burton together to the Broadway stage in the 1983 revival of Private Lives.
+Later, he brought Taylor and Richard Burton together to the Broadway stage in the 1983 revival of Private Lives.
 He also collaborated with Andrew Lloyd Webber as lead producer of the original Broadway production of Joseph and the Amazing Technicolor Dreamcoat.
-Mr. Buffman has also produced many national tours.
-From 1967-1995, Buffman produced shows as owner of Buffman Entertainment and Sports.
+Buffman also produced many national tours.
+From 1967 to 1995, Buffman produced shows as owner of Buffman Entertainment and Sports.
 He also produced film, television and cast recordings of Broadway shows under his company, Zev Buffman Entertainment, Inc.